babar-raza/package-descriptions/aspose.cloud/nuget/Aspose.3D Cloud SDK for .NET.md

 - Supports working with triangulate meshes, triangulate whole or part of the 3D scene.
 - Address nodes by object addressing path or remove nodes with attached light or camera.
 - Remove 3D objects from a scene.

+## New Features in Version 19.11.0

+- This is the initial release.
+The key features are as follows:
+  - **Read/Write:** Save or convert between a multitude of file types.
+  - **Modeling & Data Processing:** Extract scene information from input files.
+  - **Utilities processing:** Miscellaneous functions to process 3D files.
+  - **Launch as Microservice:** Deploy as a set of loosely coupled services.

 ## Read & Write 3D Formats